xnorkl/Strings/README.md

 - **prospector**: Static code analysis aggregating multiple tools
 - **opengrep**: SAST engine to find security issues in code
 - **pre-commit**: Git hooks framework to run checks on commit
+- **GitHub CLI (gh)**: Command-line tool for GitHub operations and PR management
+- **CodeRabbit**: AI-powered code review and development assistance platform

 ## Usage

+This framework is designed to apply the SPARC methodology (Self-critique, Planning, Action, Reflection) to agent development for both new and existing projects:

 ### Prerequisites